UCSB-CS-Student-Research-Colloquium/UCSB-CS-Student-Colloquium.github.io/index.md

 Check out the [Call for Participation](calls/).

-Come participate on Friday, February 27, from 3 to 5:30 pm.
+Come by to HFH 1132 and participate on Friday, February 27, from 3 to 5:30 pm.
 -------

 Our Sponsors